B.F.A. or B.A. concentration in Creative Writing

 Poetry

-• 5 – 10 pages of poetry
+• Submit 5 to 10 pages of poetry

 Fiction or Creative Non-Fiction

-• 10 – 20 pages for playwriting
+• Submit 10 to 20 pages of original script

-Learn More in the Catalog
+Want More Details?
+Check the Catalog

 Student Learning Outcomes University Learning Goals (KMERI*)